bramziltzer/5200_library_project/README.md

 Finally, navigate to the project folder containing 'main.py' and run the application in the command line using 'python3 city_library_system.py'.

 Use the root username and password for your MySQL server to log in.

+You may need to widen your shell window if a search table isn’t formatting correctly.